EhsanulHaque75/Liver-Disease-detection-code/README.md

 - **Source**: The dataset is related to liver disease detection containing various features based on patients' medical records.

-Citation
+Citation:

 The dataset used in this study is sourced from Kaggle.
-If anyone wants to reproduce it, you can use the following citation:
+If anyone wants to reproduce it, you should use the following citation:

 Citation: Abhi8923shriv, & Shrivastava, A. (2023).
 Liver disease patient dataset [Data set].
 Kaggle. https://www.kaggle.com/datasets/abhi8923shriv/liver-disease-patient-dataset
 - **Features**:
   - Age of the patient